digitalaidseattle/plymouth-housing/docs/setup-guide.md

 1. Under **deployment** select Github.
 Point it to the repo you just created under 1.

-1. Click Next to go to the Advanced tab.
+1. Click Next to go to the **Advanced** tab.
 We are not using Azure Functions so we can leave this alone.

-1. We are also not using Tags in the next tab, so you can click Create
+1. We are also not using **Tags** in the next tab, so you can click Create

 1. This will bootstrap your github repo with some deployment details under `.github/workflows/{file}.yml`.
 This file contains the workflows that Github will perform when there is a PR and a merge on the repo.
 It also added a secret to the Github repo that is referenced in the yml file.

 ## Adding OAuth

-You might need help from your partners Azure admin.
+You might need help from your partner's Azure admin.
 Some of the Azure Entra ID steps are privileged.

 There are tutorials that will help you get started:
 - https://learn.microsoft.com/en-us/azure/static-web-apps/add-authentication